-- completion of a baccalaureate degree in a regionally accredited college or university, - a cumulative grade point average of 3.0 or above (or superior endorsement), - two letters of reference from individuals who have the opportunity to observe the applicant's work output, - official undergraduate and, if applicable, graduate transcripts, and - participation in a telephone interview with the health systems administration program chair.

-Applicants also must have three or more years of experience in a health care or health related organization as either a practitioner or manager.
+- completion of a baccalaureate degree at a regionally accredited college or university, - a cumulative grade point average of 3.0 or above (or superior endorsement), - two letters of reference from individuals who have the opportunity to observe the applicant's work output, - official undergraduate and, if applicable, graduate transcripts and - participation in a telephone interview with the program chair.
+Applicants also must have three or more years of experience in a health care or health-related organization as either a practitioner or manager.
 Applicants who do not meet this requirement may be asked to complete certain undergraduate health systems administration courses as a bridge for the content knowledge required for the graduate program and/or complete a graduate level internship in health care prior to graduation.

-All credentials must be submitted and reviewed by the faculty prior to the completion of 12 credit hours of graduate work in the program.
+All credentials must be submitted and reviewed by faculty prior to the completion of 12 credit hours of graduate work in the program.

 The MS degree in health systems administration currently requires 48 quarter credit hours at the graduate level.
 The program can be completed in approximately two years by taking two courses per quarter.
-Students may take longer to complete the course work and take one course per quarter.
+Students may take longer to complete the course work by reducing their workload to one course per quarter.
 However, students must complete their degree requirements within seven years of the date of the oldest course identified on their RIT course records.
 Students must maintain a 3.0 (B) average throughout their academic career.
 Toward the end of their program of study, students will complete a business plan for an innovative topic related to their work environment.
 The paper is developed and written within a course that is taken during the last year of study for the degree.
 Upon matriculation, each student works with the program chair for advice and direction to develop a plan of study.
+In addition, an executive leader option is available for those with more health care experience.
+Please contact the Office of Graduate Enrollment Services for more information about this option.